 A schedule of tuition with a composer of international standing (costs of tuition, travel and accommodation).

-The proposal should mention specific courses, workshops, degree programs, composition tutors etc., as well as relevant dates.
+The proposal should mention specific courses, workshops, degree programs, composition tutors etc, as well as relevant dates.
 Please indicate where applications to proposed institutions/activities/events have been successful (include evidence if possible) or are awaiting approval.
-The committee understands that applications to institutions and programs may be in process at the time of application for the Schenberg Prize.
-In these cases the applicant should state the current status of their application and when they expect to receive notification of the outcome.
-Once notification is received, further documentation can be added to their application as it is received, the applicant should notify the committee via email to the following address: firstname.lastname@example.org with the subject heading 'Schenberg Prize' and include any attachments.
+The committee understands that applications to institutions and programs may be in process at the time of application for the Schenberg Fellowship (Music).
+In these cases the applicant should confirm the current status of their application and when they expect to receive notification of the outcome.
+Once notification is received, further documentation can be added to their application as it is received, the applicant should notify the committee via email to the following address: firstname.lastname@example.org with the subject heading 'Schenberg Fellowship (Music)' and include any attachments.

-As the recipient of the Dr Harold Schenberg Music Prize you will be expected to be involved in some nominal promotion of the prize which may include, but is not limited to, submission of a head shot and/or provision of a biography for promotional materials.
+As the recipient of the Schenberg Fellowship (Music) you will be expected to be involved in some nominal promotion of the prize which may include, but is not limited to, submission of a head shot and/or provision of a biography for promotional materials.